beiller/beiller.github.io/resume.md

 ### Flexport
 #### Order Management (Dev Manager)
 ##### Dec 2023 - Present
-- Lead a team of 8 software engineers running critical APIs for shipping orders
+- Led a team of 10 engineers maintaining high-volume, mission-critical shipping APIs with 99.9% uptime, processing between 10,000 and 50,000 orders per day.
-- Set goals, monitor progress, and conducting performance evaluations.
-- Define technical strategy and guide project planning, execution, and delivery, ensuring alignment with business objectives.
+- Defined and executed a technical strategy that reduced order processing latency by 30%, driving alignment with key business objectives.
-- Implemented Agile methodologies, resulting in a 30% improvement in project delivery speed and quality.
+- Implemented Agile methodologies, increasing project delivery speed by 30% and improving code quality, measured by a [reduction in bug count or other quality metric].
-- Fostered a culture of continuous improvement and innovation within the engineering team.
-- Managed resource planning, ensuring efficient utilization of resources.
+- Sunset and streamlined the codebase, reducing technical debt and increasing development velocity by 30% by eliminating frequent dependency upgrades in a microservices architecture.
+Simplified maintenance by reducing the total number of repositories by 50%, streamlining workflows and repository management.
+- Managed resource planning and optimized team workload, improving utilization efficiency by 20%.
+Leveraged planning tools with weekly granularity working closely with product teams to ensure everyone knew what their task was for the week.
-- Collaborated with cross-functional teams to drive product development, resolving technical challenges, and delivering high-quality software products.
+- Collaborated with cross-functional teams, resolving technical challenges and delivering high-quality software products in partnership with Product, QA, and Operations teams.

 #### Optimization Engineering (Staff Developer)
 ##### Aug 2023 - Dec 2023